MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch2.md

 ms.localizationpriority: high
 ---

-# 2. Create Holographic Remoting remote Application
+# 2. Create Standalone Holographic Remoting application

-In this tutorial, you will learn how to create a Holographic Remoting remote app and connect to HoloLens 2 at any point, providing a way to visualize 3D content in Mixed Reality.
+In this tutorial, you will learn how to create a PC app for Holographic Remoting and connect to HoloLens 2 at any point, providing a way to visualize 3D content in Mixed Reality.

 ## Objectives

-* Configuring Unity for Holographic Remoting remote
+* Configure Unity for Holographic Remoting
 * Learn how to build and deploy the application with Visual Studio
-* Installing the Holographic Remoting remote application and connecting to HoloLens
+* Installing the Holographic Remoting application and connecting to HoloLens

 ## Configuring your scene for Holographic Remoting

-In this section, you will Configuring your project to stream your Mixed Reality experience on to your HoloLens 2 device from your PC in real-time over a WIFI connection.
+In this section, you will be configuring your project to stream your Mixed Reality experience on to your HoloLens 2 device from your PC in real-time over a WIFI connection.

 In the Project window, navigate to **Assets** > **MRTK.Tutorials.AppXHolograhicRemoting**> **Prefabs** folder, and select-and-drag **HolographicRemoting** prefab into your scene.